 We transform the traditional classroom setting through our use of costume, music, character and set design.

-The students play an integral part in the drama, taking on specific roles in order to build those literacy skills required by the New York State Common Core Standards that will be useful in their everyday lives.
+The students play an integral part in the drama, taking on specific roles in order to build those literacy skills required by the New York State Common Core Standards in ELA that will be useful in their everyday lives.

-Roles (and literacy skills) explored by students include:
+Recent roles (and literacy skills) explored by students include:

 - Hollywood Film Producers (Organizing Ideas and Creative Imagining)